aarnaud/jabra-busylight/README.md

 # Jabra busy light for Linux

-This service watch every 5s the status of pulseaudio source link to Jabra headset, when the source became active the busy light is enable.
+This service connects to the Jabra and when it became active (audio is emitted) the busy light is enable.

 ## Dependencies

-- `pulseaudio` to detect the state of microphone
 - `systemd` to start the service
 - `jabra-sdk-linux` The linux Jabra SDK [here](https://developer.jabra.com/site/global/sdk/linux/index.gsp)

 ```shell